 B12 for Anemia

+Vitamin B12 anemia develops from a deficiency of the vitamin, leading to a reduction in red blood cell count.
 In the treatment of B12-deficiency anemia, B12 injections are typically administered on a monthly basis, or as often as once-a-week at the beginning of treatment, according to MedlinePlus.
+However, B12 injections are only given if you're unable to absorb the vitamin from food or through a supplement.
 While B12 injections are usually effective in treating B12 deficiency anemia, if the B12 deficiency progresses to a more severe condition called pernicious anemia, complications of the deficiency may persist despite treatment with B12 injections.
 According to MedlinePlus, if B12 replacement does not start within six months of when symptoms begin, nerve damage caused by pernicious anemia may be permanent.

 B12 for Weight Loss

 Some weight-loss clinics offer B12 injections.
-Proponents of B12 for weight loss claim that B12 injections aid weight-control efforts by boosting your metabolism.
+Proponents of B12 for weight loss claim that B12 injections aid weight-control efforts by boosting your metabolism and giving you more energy to engage in exercise.
 Nevertheless, like using B12 to increase energy, there is no evidence that B12 shots will help you lose weight or offer metabolic advantages in the absence of a B12 deficiency, according to Mayo Clinic nutritionist Katherine Zeratsky, R.D., L.D.
 While easy fixes for weight loss may sound tempting, time-tested diet and exercise are the only surefire safe and effective weight-loss remedies.